 Magnetic Resonance Imaging (MRI)

-MRI produces images of the brain, spine, joints and other organs to determine severity of patients injuries and conditions.
-Magnetic Resonance Angiography (MRA) is used to visualize blood flow in arteries and veins.
+Magnetic Resonance Imaging (MRI) produces remarkable images of the brain, spine, joints and other organs to determine the severity of patient injuries and conditions.

 When is an MRI used?